 Frequently Asked Questions (FAQs)

-How are people selected to come to Haystack?
+How are people selected for summer workshops?

 Workshops at Haystack are open to anyone 18 and over.
 After the application deadline, a review committee meets to place students in workshops for the summer.
 Space in each studio is limited and selections are made based upon the need to maintain a diverse student body.
 Your answers to the questions on the application form are an important part of the review process.
 For more details please read the Application Rates/Fees page on our website or the General Application Procedures and Selection Criteria section of our printed catalog.